 • Night 2 is the first half of the seventh day (Friday/Saturday), Abib 16.

-Additionally, when the historical and calendrical evidence is considered, it becomes clear that the year of Yahushua’s death and resurrection was 30 C.E.
+Further, when the historical and calendrical evidence is considered, it is clear that the year of Yahushua’s death and resurrection was 30 C.E.

 A few more points of interest will be presented and addressed as we proceed with our discussion.